Email signature

 Direct link

-Open your "Gmail" application, click on the toothed wheel in the menu and then select "Settings" from the drop-down menu.
+cog icon in the menu, then select “Settings” from the drop-down menu.

-Go to the email signature settings then make a "paste" (ctrl + the letter V on PC or cmd + the letter V on MAC) in the signature editing space.
+email signature settings and then paste (Ctrl + V on a PC or Cmd + V on a Mac) into the signature editing field

-IMPORTANT: Once the signature has been copied, all you have to do is save changes by clicking on the appropriate button at the bottom of the page.
+IMPORTANT: Once the signature has been copied, you’ll need to save the changes by clicking the button provided for this purpose at the bottom of the page.

 Direct link